skytap/course-manager-examples/script-templates/node/README.md

 control.controlData()                                            // => returns control metadata as a hash
 control.updateControlData(data)                                  // => updates control data (see below)
-control.refreshContentPane()                                     // => requests any open content panes for the lab to refresh control.refreshLab()                                             // => requests any open learning consoles for the lab to refresh their Skytap environment view control.findMetadataAttr('myMetadataKey')                        // => finds and returns a standard or sensitive metadata attribute with the specified name on the lab / event participant, event, course, user, or feature, in that order control.findMetadataAttr('myMetadataKey', 'metadata')            // => same as above but limited to standard metadata control.findMetadataAttr('myMetadataKey', 'sensitive_metadata')  // => same as above but limited to sensitive metadata
+control.refreshContentPane()                                     // => requests any open content panes for the lab to refresh control.refreshLab()                                             // => requests any open learning consoles for the lab to refresh their Kyndryl Cloud Uplift environment view control.findMetadataAttr('myMetadataKey')                        // => finds and returns a standard or sensitive metadata attribute with the specified name on the lab / event participant, event, course, user, or feature, in that order control.findMetadataAttr('myMetadataKey', 'metadata')            // => same as above but limited to standard metadata control.findMetadataAttr('myMetadataKey', 'sensitive_metadata')  // => same as above but limited to sensitive metadata